 Greg: Sitting here listening to you, one thought that hits me is that I don’t think that couples in our day and age have a different answer to how then do we prepare for marriage?
 I mean, very few couples end up getting good quality premarital counseling.

 Greg: So, if very few are doing that, I want to prepare, I want to stay married for a lifetime, but now in our culture, the only way to do that is to live together.
-I think that's a part of what we're trying to shift and say, actually there is another way, that one, maintains the integrity of your relationship, maintains the commitment part of your marriage.
-You don't have to make these kinds of compromises and you can be fully prepared.
+I think that’s a part of what we’re trying to shift and say, actually there is another way.
+You don’t have to make these kinds of compromises and you can be fully prepared.
 Eighty percent of couples who get quality premarital training, stay together.

 Greg: There’s no other way.